 Vancouver Island Green

-The Vancouver Island Green Business Collective (VIGBC) was built to support businesses that are looking for practical ways to reduce their environmental impact and contribute to the community.
+The Vancouver Island Green Business Collective (VIGBC) was built to support businesses that are looking for practical and affordable ways to reduce their environmental impact and contribute to our local communities.
 For businesses, VIGBC offers a guide to greening operations and educating staff.
 For consumers, it is a directory of local businesses that have a high standard for green practices.
 VIGBC members are raising the bar and make continuous improvements to their business every year.

 Businesses that are keen to join the collective are taken through an in-depth questionnaire that assesses their water consumption, energy use, waste levels, social impact and much more.
 A VIGBC verifier will walk the business through the process and provide a preliminary score with recommendations on how the business can reduce their environmental impact and improve their final score.

-Specific checklists have been developed for a variety of sectors including restaurant, retail, office, spa & salon, and transportation and trades.
+Specific checklists have been developed for a variety of sectors including restaurant, retail, office, spa and salon, and fleet based businesses.
 Each business is certified to levels Silver, Gold or Green, with Green being the highest level based on the number of actions they have implemented.

 In addition to the VIGBC ranking, businesses also have the opportunity to become an Ocean Friendly Business by completing all Surfrider Vancouver Island actions on the designated checklist.
 These actions focus on reducing single use plastics.